 AVH map: SA distribution map (external link)

 Densely tufted sedge with tall stems to 1 m or so high, acutely triquetrous, scabrous on the edges towards the summit.
 Leaves to 6 mm wide, with scabrous margins.
 Inflorescence a long narrow spike-like panicle to 25 cm long, with inconspicuous bracts or the lowest sometimes prominent and filiform, spikelets very numerous, androgynous, ovoid, c.
 5 mm long, glumes more or less hyaline, acute or subacute, shortly mucronate, the sides stained chestnut.
+Flowering between August and January.
 Fruits are pale brown, clusters of erect heads, each containing numerous individual fruit.
-Seeds are brown ellipsoid seed to 4 mm long and 3 mm wide covered by a striated papery layer (utricle) with serrated margin..
+Seeds are brown ellipsoid seed to 4 mm long and 3 mm wide covered by a striated papery layer (utricle) with serrated margin.
 Seed embryo type is capitate.

 Seed collection and propagation

 Collect seeds between November and April.
 Collect fruits either by running your hands along the heads when mature seeds will come-off easily, or cut whole heads that are brown, containing dark hard seeds.
 Place the heads in a tray and leave to dry for one to two weeks.
 Then rub the heads with a rubber bung to dislodge the seeds.
 Use a sieve to separate any unwanted material.
 Store the seeds with a desiccant such as dried silica beads or dry rice, in an air tight container in a cool and dry place.
-From three collections, the seed viability was high, ranging from 90% to 95%.
+Seed viability is usually high.

 |Location||No. of seeds|

 |13,000 (20.81 g)|